Homemade Chocolate Syrup

 - Cocoa powder – I used Dutch-processed cocoa powder.
 But you can use regular cocoa powder as well.

-- Vanilla - any vanilla extract, beans paste, or vanilla sugar work great.
+- Vanilla – any vanilla extract, bean paste, or vanilla sugar works great.

 How to make chocolate syrup

-- Add everything to a heavy bottom saucepan.
+- Add everything to a heavy-bottomed saucepan.
 Cook on low heat until thick and coats the back of the spoon or a spatula.
 Then add the butter.

 Variations

-- Sugar-free chocolate syrup - replace sugar with ½ cup splenda.
-Or dissolve 1 ½ teaspoon of stevia into the water before cooking.
+- Sugar-free chocolate syrup – replace sugar with 1/2 cup Splenda.
+Or dissolve 1 1/2 tsp of stevia into the water before cooking.
 Agave and honey make the syrup very thick and sticky.

 Using chocolate syrup

-- It is the perfect condiment to use over almost anything, not just breakfast pancakes, waffles, or French toast.
+- It is the perfect condiment for almost anything, not just breakfast pancakes, waffles, or French toast.

-- Pour it over a cake to make the cake moist and delicoius or
+- Pour it over a cake to make the cake moist and delicious or

 - Over vanilla ice cream to take it to the next level.

-- Pour it in hot milk to make a quick hot chocolate drink.
+- Pour it into hot milk to make a quick hot chocolate drink.

 - Perfect to pour over mug cakes.

-4 oz (113 g) chocolate with ¼ cup cream, and 1 tablespoon butter in a microwave-safe bowl until pouring consistency.
-This will keep in the fridge for a week and will need to be melted before using again.
+4 oz (113 g) of chocolate with 1/4 cup of cream and 1 tbsp of butter in a microwave-safe bowl until a pouring consistency.
+This will keep in the fridge for a week and needs to be melted before use again.

-Ganache is richer and made with only two ingredients chocolate and heavy cream. it has a shorter shelflife and gets thicker over time.
-This syrup will thicken somewhat but not as much as ganache.
+Ganache is richer and made with only two ingredients: chocolate and heavy cream.
+It has a shorter shelf life and gets thicker over time.
+This syrup will thicken somewhat, but not as much as ganache.
 The syrup is dairy-free and lighter.
-Also, because it is made with water it has a longer shelfife.
+Also, because it is made with water, it has a longer shelf life.

 Homemade Chocolate Syrup